toviyahw/Novel_Nexus/README.md

 **Immersivity:** Did I become immersed in the story and forget about the real world while reading this?
 Was I transported?

+**Overall_score:** This is the sum of all scores for a book across the 7 categories.

+**Calculated_score** This is the overall score calculated as a percentage.
+This will allow me to compare my rating to the average on Goodreads.

 **NOTE:** I have only included ratings for books that I felt I could provide accurate ratings on.
 In the dates_read table I have only included books that I had accurately recorded the read date for.
 The overall books_read table contains books I have read, but not every book in this table will recieve a score or assigned read dates.
 ISBN numbers for books_read and my_library may differ, as sometimes I read a digital or audio version of a book I own.